john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     1  B
     2  C

 Notice the column header `0` above the column of data?
 Other than that, importing one-dimensional data as a dataframe is pretty much the same as importing it as a series.
 Feel free to rename that column of data.
-However, importing the data as a dataframe opens the door for other options, like appending the data column-wise or row-wise to another dataframe, or using it as a table for performing merges (pandas equivalent to an SQL join).
+However, importing the data as a dataframe opens the door for other options, like appending the data column-wise or row-wise to another dataframe, or using it as a table for performing merges (the `pandas` equivalent to an SQL join).

-Again, you're less likely to build pandas dataframes from scratch and will more likely import existing data using one of the `read_` functions.
-But for those itching to build their own dataframes, there are a few ways to do so.
+In reality, you're less likely to build pandas dataframes from scratch and will more likely import existing data using one of the `read_***` functions.
+Let's try some of those.

-#### From a dictionary of arrays
+#### DataFrame from a dictionary of arrays

-    In [6]: d = dict( ("x"+str(k+1), np.random.randn(7)) for k in range(5) )  # 7 rows by 5 columns
+    In [6]: d = dict(("x"+str(k+1), np.random.randn(7)) for k in range(5))  # 7 rows by 5 columns
     In [7]: df = pd.DataFrame(d)
     Out[7]:
              x1        x2        x3        x4        x5